Our Experts

 Lisa Lewis, PhD, RN, FAAN, FAHA

-Dr. Lisa M. Lewis is a professor and senior associate dean of diversity, equity, and inclusion at the Rutgers University - Camden School of Nursing and researches to reduce cardiovascular disparities in the Black community.
+Dr. Lisa M. Lewis is professor and dean of the College of Nursing at the University of Virgin Islands.
+She was the former senior associate dean of diversity, equity, and inclusion at the Rutgers University - Camden School of Nursing and researches to reduce cardiovascular disparities in the Black community.
 Her research program lies at the intersection of complex sociocultural factors, culturally relevant and gender-appropriate interventions, and treatment adherence for hypertensive Blacks.
 In recognition of her work with hypertensive Blacks, Dr. Lewis received the Clinical Article of the Year Award from the American Heart Association and the Estelle Osborne Alumni Recognition Award from New York University.
 In addition, she participated in the White House Forum on Women and the Economy and served on the State of Black Women's Health Panel with the 21st U.S. Health and Human Services Secretary Kathleen Sebelius.

 As an educator, Dr. Lewis focuses on preparing nursing students who provide health care to the nation's ever-increasing diverse populations.
 In addition, she has mentored numerous undergraduate and graduate students in health disparities research.
 Recognizing her dedication to teaching and mentorship, she received the Christian R. and Mary F. Lindback Award for Distinguished Teaching University of Pennsylvania and the Trustees' Council of Penn Women's 25th Anniversary Award for Excellence in Advising in 2019.